marcoslin/angularAMD/README.md

 ## Bootstrapping

-Starting point for a `angularAMD` project is to define a `app.js` module that instantiate `angularAMD` and to bootstrap AngularJS:
+Starting point for a `angularAMD` app is to define a `app.js` module that instantiate `angularAMD` and bootstraping AngularJS:

 	define(['angularAMD'], function (angularAMD) {
 	    var app = angular.module(app_name, ['webapp']),